Acupuncture vs Dry Needling

 Acupuncture

 Acupuncture is part of a complete medical system that has developed over thousands of years.
-Licensed acupuncturists complete a graduate-level program that includes thousands of hours of study in anatomy, physiology, pathology, needling techniques, and Traditional Chinese Medicine theory.
+Licensed acupuncturists complete a graduate-level program with thousands of hours of education in anatomy, physiology, pathology, needling techniques, and Traditional Chinese Medicine theory.

-If a patient is under chronic stress and not sleeping, we may calm the nervous system and strengthen restorative function to improve recovery.
+If chronic stress and poor sleep are contributing to pain, acupuncture may calm the nervous system and strengthen restorative processes.

 Why the Distinction Matters

-If the goal is to feel better in the moment, dry needling may provide quick relief.
-If the goal is to treat both the symptom and the underlying imbalance, acupuncture offers a more comprehensive path toward healing.
+If the goal is quick, targeted relief, dry needling may be helpful.
+If the goal is to treat both the symptom and the deeper cause, acupuncture provides a more complete path toward healing and long-term wellness.

 Understand how acupuncture differs from dry needling, with a focus on training, holistic care, and addressing both symptoms and root causes.